-Testing may be done during pregnancy, just after birth, or after symptoms develop.
+Testing may be done during pregnancy, just after birth, or after symptoms happen.

-Testing may be done during pregnancy if there is a family history of CAH, especially if a sibling has the disease.
-Small samples of tissue or amniotic fluid may be removed for testing.
-The samples are taken by one of the following:
+Testing may be done during pregnancy if there is a family history of CAH, such as if the baby’s brother or sister has the disease.
+Tissue or amniotic fluid may be taken for testing.
+This can be done with:

 If the tests are not clear, genetic tests may be ordered.
 This is done with blood tests.

-Certain doses of these medications can have side effects like slowing growth or lowering bone mass.
-Hormone replacement can also lead obesity and to a condition called Cushings syndrome.
-Your child will be monitored.
-Medications will be adjusted as needed.
+High doses of these medicines can have side effects like slowing growth or lowering bone mass.
+They can also lead to obesity and to a condition called Cushing disease.
+Your child will be checked often.
+Medicines will be changed as needed.